Dev-TheNorthFace/PS3-Jailbreak-CFW-Tutorial/README.md

 - How to install `.pkg` files
 - How to properly get started in the jailbreaking world in an educational way

-⚠️ Important Notice
+# ⚠️ Important Notice

+This project is intended for educational purposes only.

-This guide simplifies the process of installing custom firmware on a PlayStation 3.
+This guide explains how to install custom firmware (CFW) on a PlayStation 3.

-Modifying your console may violate Sony’s terms of service and can lead to restrictions such as console bans.
+Modifying your console may violate Sony’s terms of service and can result in restrictions such as a permanent console ban from online services (PSN).

-This guide does not encourage illegal activities such as piracy.
+We do not support or promote piracy in any form.
+Do not use this guide to download or play illegal copies of games.

+Users are solely responsible for how they use the information provided in this guide.
-Users must ensure they comply with their local laws before proceedi
+You must ensure that you comply with all applicable laws in your country before proceeding.

+By following this guide, you acknowledge that you understand the risks involved.

 ---